AbdulShabazz/EdgeExtension/readme.md

 The message dispatch uses `chrome.runtime.sendMessage` to send a one-time JSON message to the background ([Message passing  |  Chrome Extensions  |  Chrome for Developers](https://developer.chrome.com/docs/extensions/develop/concepts/messaging#:~:text=One)).
 The background script’s listener (shown earlier) receives this message and proceeds with downloading the video.

+The **New_Videos** Branch in this repo relies on a separate video generation tab with the existing prompt to generate new non-remix vidoes.

 > **Note:** The content script runs **without user interaction** – as soon as the page loads and the video is detected, it triggers the process.
 The user doesn’t need to click anything.
 We restrict this script to `video-gens.com` via the manifest’s `"matches"`, so it will **not run** on other websites.
 The extraction of resolution/bitrate may need to be adjusted based on the actual page structure of video-gens.com, but the above approach demonstrates how to gather such info from the DOM.

 ## YouTube Upload Automation (`youtubeContent.js`)